notofonts/gunjala-gondi/fontbakery/googlefonts-NotoSansGunjalaGondi-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- multiply

-	- percent
+	- _Halant.GGondi

 	- asterisk

+	- colon

+	- comma

+	- divide

+	- ellipsis

+	- equal

 	- exclam

-	- question

-	- plus

-	- quotedbl.GGondi

-	- quotedblleft

-	- comma
+	- greater

 	- less